-Let’s start with what you should be using it for.
-Well, eggs are a given: Scrambled eggs will stay creamy and lush.
-An omelet will slide right out when finished, as will fried eggs which, we promise, will get crispy over medium-high heat.
-Your frittata will shimmy right out, too.
-(We know what you’re thinking and yes, a nonstick can go in the oven, as long as it’s not blasting under the broiler or stuck inside for ages.
-Make sure the handle is oven-safe, too.)
-A small-sized skillet, generally eight inches in diameter, should be a solid size for your egg needs.
+Eggs are a given.
+Scrambled eggs will stay creamy and lush—there’s no danger of ending up with those desiccated egg nuggets that can sometimes happen with a cast-iron pan.
+An omelet will slide right out when finished.
+So too will fried eggs—which will get crispy over medium-high heat, we promise—and frittatas.
+(We know what you’re thinking and yes, most quality nonstick cookware can go from stovetop to oven, as long as you're not exposing your pan to super high temperatures.
+Medium heat is fine, just don't pop it under the broiler and forget about it.
+Make sure the handle is oven-safe, too, and if in doubt, check the manufacturer’s website.)
+A small nonstick fry pan about eight inches in diameter should be a solid size for most of your egg needs.

-But a bigger non-stick (we’re talking 10 to 12 inches) is definitely worth having, too.
-It’s as good for giant oven pancakes as it is for pan-fried tofu or the crackliest-skinned fish.
-The pan heats up gently, without rising to a ripping hot temperature like a cast iron or stainless steel, which means that the skin won’t seize up and shrivel before the flesh is cooked through.
-And then—you guessed it—your filet will slide right out.
+For your non-egg needs, the best nonstick pan is slightly bigger.
+A 10- to 12-inch fry pan is as good for giant oven pancakes as it is for pan-fried tofu or the crackliest-skinned fish.
+It will heat up gently without rising to a ripping hot temperature like cast-iron or stainless steel cookware, which means that the fish skin won’t seize up and shrivel before the flesh is cooked through.
+And then—you guessed it—thanks to that nonstick surface your filet will slide right out.

-There’s also a lot you can use it for, even if you don’t have to.
-Say you just don’t want to lug out your heavier gear, but you also want to sauté mushrooms.
-A nonstick will work just fine.
-Or say you don’t have a microwave: A nonstick is so lightweight and easy to clean that reheating leftover fried rice or stir fry is almost as easy as pressing the 30-second cook-time button.
+Even if a recipe calls for stainless or a cast iron skillet, you can also often swap in a nonstick.
+There are some cases where it's not the right tool for the job—like if you want to hard sear a steak—but if you just need to sauté a handful of mushrooms and you don’t want to lug out your heavier gear, a nonstick will work just fine.
+And if you don’t have a microwave, a nonstick is so lightweight and easy to clean that reheating leftover fried rice or stir-fry is almost as simple as pressing the 30-second cook-time button.

 You should also take care when storing a nonstick skillet.
-Keep it on its own or put a kitchen towel over the surface to protect it in a stack.
+Keep it solo in its own cubby or, if you must stack, put a kitchen towel over the surface to protect it.

 Originally Appeared on Bon Appétit